google/WebFundamentals/src/content/en/updates/2019/05/desynchronized.md

 });
 ```

+Next, call `getContextAttributes()` to determine if the hint is supported.
+Alas,
-Alas, this does not guarantee a desynchronized canvas because the feature
+this does not guarantee a desynchronized canvas because the feature requires
-requires hardware support.
-Call `getContextAttributes()` to determine hardware
+hardware support.
-support.
-The check of desynchronized in the example below covers two
-different conditions:

-+   It will be undefined if there's no API support.
-+   It will be false if there's API support, but no hardware support.

 ```javascript
 if (ctx.getContextAttributes().desynchronized) {